phunky-panda94/phunky-panda94.github.io/README.md

 Welcome to my GitHub portfolio.

-Below of some web applications I've made that demonstrate a range of different front-end and back-end technologies, ranging from simple frontend-only applications to full-stack applications.
+Below of some web applications I've made that demonstrate the use of different front-end and back-end technologies, ranging from simple frontend applications to full-stack applications.

 The main front-end technologies used include: